jowong123/homelab-firewall/README.md

 - iptables chain order and rule precedence (top-down evaluation)
 - Network troubleshooting methodology: verifying at each layer (routing table → firewall rules → packet capture) rather than guessing
 - Principle of least privilege applied to network design

-## Possible Extensions

-- Add a second firewall rule blocking trusted→guest as well, for full bidirectional isolation
-- Replace static `iptables` rules with `ufw` or a dedicated firewall VM (e.g. pfSense/OPNsense)
-- Add a SIEM (e.g. Wazuh) to monitor and alert on blocked connection attempts
-- Introduce a vulnerable VM on guest-lan and use Kali Linux to demonstrate why the isolation matters in practice